 Posters and Workshop Paper at IEEE VIS 2018

-We will be presenting the following two posters and a workshop paper, in the International Conference on Visualization (IEEE VIS 2018), to be held in Berlin, Germany, on the 21th - 26th of October, 2018.
+We presented the following two posters and a workshop paper, in the International Conference on Visualization (IEEE VIS 2018), held in Berlin, Germany, on the 21th - 26th of October, 2018.

 P. W. S. Butcher, N. W. John, and P. D. Ritsos, “Towards a Framework for Immersive Analytics on the Web,” in Posters presented at the IEEE Conference on Visualization (IEEE VIS 2018), Berlin, Germany, 2018.